xcart/xcart-docs/_pages/kb_en/modules/usps/index.md

    - daily shipping manifests to speed carrier processing;
    - a possibility to manage refunds and cancellations.

 To start using the U.S.P.S. module install it as described in {% link "Activating and deactivating addons" ref_uEnDBBA7 %}.

+   *  {% link "U.S.P.S.
+General Configuration" ref_whrpZnV3 %}
-   *
+   *  U.S.P.S.
+Shipments (uder construction)